gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/solenoids-in-a-box.jpg" caption="All of the 62 solenoids, in a box." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/solenoids-in-a-box.jpg" caption="All of the 62 solenoids, in a box."  width="600px" >}}